 No. It did NOT!
 Our credit score decreased by ~5 points with each application, which is a negligible decrease.
 Stay tuned for a later post where I explain how your credit score is calculated.

-Sadly, Citibank no longer allows churning every 2 months and restricts the sign-on bonus to first time applicants.
+Sadly, Citibank no longer allows applications every 2 months and restricts the sign-on bonus to first time applicants.

-However, in my experience, churning Citibank AAdvantage credit cards is possible, but you have to wait for at least 18 months since the last successful approval to reapply.
+However, in my experience, getting the Citibank AAdvantage credit cards is possible, but you have to wait for at least 18 months since the last successful approval to reapply.

 Update: I recently was approved for 2 new Citi AAdvantage cards which is another 150,000 AA AAdvantage miles for me!